marguerites20/FlexSensor-PhotoResistor/README.md

 # FlexSensor-PhotoResistor

 This project interfaces both a Flex Sensor and a Photoresistor on the Arduino Uno, using C programming.
+Both Arduino IDE and C code are included for the interfaces.

 **Datasheets:**
 - Flex Sensor: https://www.sparkfun.com/datasheets/Sensors/Flex/flex22.pdf